I am a Patient looking for Disease/Treatment Information related to

 One-page description of how the CAR T-cell therapy process works.

 This fact sheet provides information about chimeric antigen receptor (CAR) T-cell therapy, which is a type of immunotherapy.

 This fact sheet provides general information about choosing a blood cancer specialist or treatment center.

+This is currently out of stock.
+Please check back soon to order a copy.
 Bookmark outlining the Clinical Trial Support Center (CTSC) process for supporting patients.

 Many factors can affect a treatment choice.
 Weigh your treatment options carefully and talk through each option with your healthcare team.